What Factors Go into the Cost of Professional Wedding Photography?

 “Time is a huge factor when photographers are determining their costs.
 Many hours are spent photographing and editing the wedding day, but it doesn’t stop there!
 Each client gets our time through email communication, timeline building, session, and gear prep, drive times for meetings and sessions, product design, and ordering.
 There are also general business time requirements that include bookkeeping, website design, marketing, and education.
 Also consider the years your photographer may have spent on education, experience, and portfolio building.” -Amanda Zabrocki, owner, Amanda Zabrocki Photography

 “Photographers are business owners; we don't just run around taking pretty photos and then throw up our feet on the couch all week.
 We have all the same costs as any other business, (marketing, equipment, insurance, second shooters, product cost, etc.), so there is a huge difference in the price the photographer is charging versus how much the photographer is actually making.
 In order to pay the bills and stay in business just like anyone else, photographers have to charge based on these costs.
 Much of the cost of what we do actually happens after we shoot the wedding.
 There’s downloading, editing, proofing and album design, and all of these things are part of the hourly rate the photographer is charging otherwise they will not be in business for long!
-We are there to guide the flow of the day, keep it on track or get it back on track, and capture your most treasured moments from your wedding day.
+We are there to guide the flow of the day, keep it on track or get it back on track, and capture the most treasured moments from your wedding day.
 We call what you pay for with us an “investment” because the photos (and video) are the only things you will spend money on from your wedding that actually will increase in value throughout the years.” -Carrie Wildes, owner of Carrie Wildes Photography